shawdsai/sigma-capstone-project/README.md

 ```bash
 pip install pre-commit
 pre-commit install
 ```

 ## 💻 Running

-To run a benchmark pipeline notebook, please follow the following steps:
+To run the benchmarking pipeline, you can use either of the following notebooks:
+- `workspace/Boat/benchmark_pipeline.ipynb`
+- `workspace/Shaw/BenchmarkPipeline.ipynb`

+These notebooks benchmark our **Political Bias Prediction on News Articles**, using real-world data from the **2024 U.S. Election**, gathered from various news sources.

+### Steps:
-- Prepare an environment of your choice to host the notebook (`benchmark_pipeline.ipynb`), preferably Google Colab with a GPU instance.
+1. Prepare an environment of your choice to host the notebook (preferably Google Colab with a GPU instance).
-- Run the entire `Setup` section.
+2. Run the entire `Setup` section.
-- Once completed, add a URL of a news article inside the `url_list` list.
+3. Add a news article URL inside the `url_list`.
-- Run the `Pipeline` section and see the prediction at the end.
+4. Run the `Pipeline` section to get predictions.
-- Run an optional `Evaluation` section to see visualizations and evaluation metrics.
+5. (Optional) Run the `Evaluation` section to see visualizations and performance metrics.